 Here in the south, classic chicken salad is made with seasoned chopped or shredded chicken with some type of binder.
 This is usually mayonnaise and mustard and sometimes includes white or apple cider vinegar and olive oil.

-Most often chicken salad will be served cold on a bed of greens or as a sandwich.
-It can be also used as a dip for celery and crackers at parties, reunions, and get-togethers.
+Chicken salad is most often served cold on a bed of greens or as a sandwich.
+It can also be used as a dip for celery and crackers at parties, reunions, and get-togethers.

 Chicken salad can also contain other ingredients such as fresh lemon juice, apples, grapes, mango chunks, dried cranberries, raisins, oranges, pecans, sliced almonds, or walnuts.
-Sometimes green or red bell peppers are added as well as tomatoes and corn for a southwestern flair.
+Sometimes, green or red bell peppers, tomatoes, and corn are added for a southwestern flair.

 My basic go-to chicken salad uses salt and pepper as well as paprika as the seasonings!